Kwiebs/Forpetswithlove/exampleSite/content/english/blog/best-bird-toys-bored-parrots.md

 Parrots are intelligent, social animals who suffer significantly from inadequate mental stimulation.
 The right toys fulfill natural behaviors (foraging, chewing, climbing, social interaction) and provide intellectual challenge appropriate to individual parrot's intelligence.
 Prioritize safety above all, rotate toys regularly to maintain novelty, and provide variety across different stimulation types.
 Observe your parrot's preferences and adjust accordingly—individual parrots respond differently to different toy types.
 Consistent, varied stimulation is essential for preventing boredom-related behavioral issues.

 **Want expert pet care advice?** Get our comprehensive guide: [Pet Care Made Simple](https://books2read.com/u/47jzOq)

----

-*When you buy through links on our site, we may earn a commission at no extra cost to you.
-This helps us continue providing free pet care content.*